TheLanguageArchive/flat_gallery/README.md

 # flat_image_gallery
-Drupal module for displaying an image gallery in a FLAT repository
+Drupal module for displaying a gallery of resources in a FLAT repository